sidhantls/minimal-casteer/README.md

 *Figure: Architecture of integrating vector steering into the diffusion pipeline (SD 1.5 pipeline from Demir's [blog](https://towardsdatascience.com/the-arrival-of-sdxl-1-0-4e739d5cc6c7/)).*

 ## Features
 - **Hook-based Implementation**: Uses forward hooks for both activation collection and steering application.
-- **Experimentally Customizable**: Easy modification of how activations are collected and steering vector applied (Editing the hook)
+- **Experimentally Customizable**: Easy modification of how activations are collected and steering vectors are applied (editing the hook).
-- **Composable Implementation**: Example of how to perform composable vector steering of multiple attributes
+- **Composable Implementation**: Example of how to perform composable vector steering of multiple attributes.
-- **Steering only after N diffusion steps**: Optionally steer only the last 50% diffusion steps (see `tutorial_efficient.ipynb`).
+- **Steering only after N diffusion steps**: Optionally steer only the last 50% of diffusion steps (see `tutorial_efficient.ipynb`).
 Or edit one line to apply steering after any N<sup>th</sup> step [here](https://github.com/sidhantls/minimal-casteer/blob/4f54844859f0993139b7a3907ae9e1a3825e7c1f/steering.py#L59).

 ## Notebooks
 - **tutorial.ipynb**: Example of CASteer
 - **tutorial_composition.ipynb**: Example of composing vectors using CASteer
 - **tutorial_efficient.ipynb**: Example of applying CASteer based on diffusion steps

-Notebooks should readily run in Google Collab.
+Notebooks should readily run in Google Colab.
 Can confirm it works on the L4 GPU.

-## Usage
+## High Level Usage
 The implementation requires only a few steps:

 ```python